-6.3 Tie-break
+6.2 Tie-break

-- 6.3.1 In the event that teams have equal league points, their positions shall be determined by the tie-breaker sequences stated in 6.3.2 to 6.3.4.
-If any team involved in the tie had forfeited any match, it shall be placed last among the tied teams before the tie-breaking sequence is applied to the remaining teams. - 6.3.2 In the event of a tie in league points between two (2) participants / teams, the winner of the match that was played between them shall be ranked higher. - 6.3.3 In the event of a tie in league points between three (3) or more participants / teams, the tie shall be resolved by considering the difference in point quotient amongst the tied teams first before considering the difference in point quotient of the group. - 6.3.4 If only two (2) participants / teams remain tied after applying 6.3.3, the winner of the match between the two (2) participants / teams will be placed higher. - 6.3.5 The results of any participant / team that is not involved in a tie in league points and has forfeited a match shall be disregarded in the calculation of tie-breaks.
+- 6.2.1 In the event that teams have equal league points, their positions shall be determined by the tie-breaker sequences stated in 6.2.2 to 6.2.4.
+If any team involved in the tie had forfeited any match, it shall be placed last among the tied teams before the tie-breaking sequence is applied to the remaining teams. - 6.2.2 In the event of a tie in league points between two (2) teams, the winner of the match that was played between them shall be ranked higher, followed by the next levels of tie-break rules as stated in the NSG Rugby rules and regulations.
+In the case of a two-team tie, the positions shall be established by the following sequence: - 6.2.2.1 Head-to-Head (the winner of the match between these two teams shall be awarded the higher placing) - 6.2.2.2 Goal Difference (all teams in the group) - 6.2.2.3 Goals Scored (all teams in the group) - 6.2.2.4 Drawing of Lots (between these two teams) - 6.2.3 In the event of a tie in league points between three (3) or more teams, the tie shall be resolved by considering the results amongst the tied teams first before considering the results of the group.
+If three or more teams have equal league points, the positions shall be established by the following sequence: - 6.2.3.1 Goal Difference (only among the tied teams) - 6.2.3.2 Goals Scored (only among the tied teams) - 6.2.3.3 Goal Difference (all teams in the group)